ZyyFLY/AAE6102-Assignment-1-ZhangYuanyuan/README.md

 - **Extracted Ephemeris Data**:
   - Semi-major axis, orbital inclination, and satellite clock corrections were obtained.
   - Satellite positions were computed based on the decoded ephemeris.

+### **Analysis Based on Plots**
+- **Navigation Results Derived from Tracking Data**:
+  - Although not explicitly shown in the provided plots, the decoded navigation data is directly used in Figure 3 (Coordinates Variations Plot, 3D Position Plot, and Skyplot) to compute satellite positions and the receiver's location.

 ### **Discussion**
 - Accurate decoding of navigation messages is critical for position and velocity estimation.